rxseven/tsuuka/README.md

 ## Acknowledgements

-Tsūka is an open-source project built maintained by [Theerawat Pongsupawat](https://www.linkedin.com/in/pongsupawat/), frontend developer from Chiang Mai, Thailand.
+Tsūka is an open-source project built and maintained by [Theerawat Pongsupawat](https://www.linkedin.com/in/pongsupawat/), frontend developer from Chiang Mai, Thailand.

 ## Credits